Table of Contents

 Reducing the disproportionate impact on marginalized communities

-Discuss the role of expungement in addressing the racial and social disparities caused by the War on Drugs and the disproportionate impact on marginalized communities.
+Expungement plays a pivotal role in addressing the enduring racial and social disparities stemming from the War on Drugs and the disproportionate impact on marginalized communities.

 The potential for economic empowerment through expungement